 While the former – the matter of how we behave and treat each other in general – luckily, comes naturally to most people, the issue of a meeting culture might be a matter that no one is able to or wants to – or even dares to attempt to change too much.
-And that is assuming anyone even recognises that it is a problem.
+And that is assuming anyone even recognizes that it is a problem.

 Train to facilitate better meetings

 Often, much of what we do in regard to meetings is so routinely driven that we do not even question the form.
 We do not question who calls the meeting, who attends it, who makes the agenda, or who leads the meeting.
 And we might not even question why we are having the meeting at all.

 The typical causes for inefficient meetings are: